 Every initial assessment requires a physical and psychological screening.
 This phase will determine your treatment plan, dealing initially with the detox process and then looking toward a future free of drugs and alcohol.
-Very likely your medical detox team will recommend further treatment post detox.
+It is very likely that your medical detox team will recommend further treatment post-detox.

 Detox Phase 2: Stabilization

 During this phase of detox, you reach a substance-free state.
 Every client at Cornerstone receives tailored individual care based on many factors, including the substance used, length of time used, age, overall health, and a number of other factors.
 Physicians and support staff will talk with you about your future in recovery and the next stage of treatment.
 Your family members and significant other will be invited to engage in the process with guidance from our clinical team.

 This stage involves preparing you for the next stages of treatment and setting you up for successfully completing all stages of the process.
 Detox alone is not enough.
 The care and compassion you get during the detox stage help to nurture trust between you and our team.
 That trust, alongside our vast experience, has been the cornerstone for many on their new path of sustainable, long-term recovery.

 At this point, you will discuss your options with the clinical team.
 This would include recommendations for continued rehabilitation in our residential or outpatient programs or our extended care.

 What types of detox are available at Cornerstone?